brendaan07/brendaan07/README.md

 ## Hey guys, I'm Brendan

-I'm a Computer Science student @ the National University of Singapore and a massive Manchester United fan.
+I'm a Computer Science student @ the National University of Singapore.
+I'm also:
-- I'm interested in cybersecurity and software development
+- interested in cybersecurity and software development
+- a massive Manchester United fan.

 ## 📫 Reach me
 - LinkedIn: linkedin.com/in/brendan-chong07